ghost-aHVudGVy/Help-Desk-Labs/07_Full-IT-Support-Simulation/README.md

 # End-to-End Help Desk Onboarding Simulation

 This lab project simulates the full onboarding workflow for a new employee in a Windows domain environment.
-The purpose was to demonstrate the technical and procedural steps involved in provisioning user accounts, applying appropriate permissions, configuring workstations, and documenting the process within a ticketing system—just as it would be handled in a real Help Desk or IT Support role.

-The focus throughout this lab was not only on getting things to work, but also on ensuring that each step was implemented cleanly, logically, and with least-privilege security in mind.

 ---